smarr/gil-sem-demos/blog/python-gil.md

 The PEP mentions various use cases, including machine learning, data science, and other numerical applications.

-### 3. Which Guarantees Does the GIL Provide?
+### 3. Which "Guarantees" Does the GIL Provide?

 So far, I only mentioned that the GIL is there to protect CPython's internal data structures from concurrent accesses to ensure correctness.
-However, when writing Python code, I am more interested in the correctness guarantees the GIL gives me for the concurrent code that I write.
+However, when writing Python code, I am more interested in the "correctness guarantees" the GIL gives me for the concurrent code that I write.
-To know these correctness guarantees, we need to delve into the implementation details of when the GIL is acquired and released.
+To know these "correctness guarantees", we need to delve into the implementation details of when the GIL is acquired and released.

 The general approach is that a Python thread obtains the GIL when it starts executing Python bytecode.
 It will hold the GIL as long as it needs to and eventually release it, for instance when it is done executing,